Alex-Porter1/CarCar/README.md

 After, cloning the main branch, go into your terminal, and cd into the correct directory you would like to clone the repo into.

-Then use, git clone and past the link into the terminal and run the command.
+Then use, git clone and paste the link into the terminal and run the command.

 After cloning into your correct directory, run docker-compose build.
 Then run docker-compose up.